krishnakanthnakka/tech-interview-handbook/contents/coding/basics.md

 st.push({a,b});
 ```

-- Do not return Pointer to local array.
-Instead use malloc to create memory for variable
+- Do not return pointer to local array.
+Instead use malloc to create memory for the variable.
 ```py
 #  Fails
 int V;